yyypsycheguy/VGGT-Sonata/readme.md

 This will be plotted later for trajectory visualisation.

 ### 5. Scale point cloud
-Now scale factor is multiplied to the point cloud `predictions.pt` in script `vggt/scale_pointcloud.py`, with `extrinsics.pt` also being multiplied.
+Now scale factor is multiplied to the point cloud `vggt_points.pt` in script `vggt/scale_pointcloud.py`, as well as `extrinsics.pt` is also scaled.

 To run it: